ThreeDotsLabs/watermill/docs/content/docs/getting-started.md

 1. function `func(msg *message.Message) ([]*message.Message, error)`
 2. method `func (c structHandler) Handler(msg *message.Message) ([]*message.Message, error)`

-Second option is useful, when our function requires some dependencies like database, logger etc.
+The second option is useful when our function requires some dependencies like database, logger etc.
 When we have just function without dependencies, it's fine to use just a function.

 {{% render-md %}}